-Citric acid is an organic acid that is often used for removal of calcium carbonate scale and iron hydroxide.
-Citric acid is not very effective at removing phosphate salts such as calcium and iron phosphates.
-It cannot be used to dissolve sulfate scales or silica, and is ineffective for biofilm removal.
+Citric acid is an organic acid that is often used for removal of calcium carbonate scale and is often mistakenly believed to be effective at dissolving iron fouling.
+It actually has only marginal impact on iron hydroxide deposits, and is very poor at dissolving phosphate salts such as calcium and iron phosphates.
+It cannot be used to dissolve sulfate, fluoride or silicate scales, and is ineffective for biofilm removal.

-Certain anti-caking agents present in citric acid can act as membrane foulants, and it is therefore always safer to use specialty RO cleaning chemicals.
-Furthermore, in the United States, citric acid prices have been inflated due to anti-dumping duties imposed on imports.
-For this reason, it makes little sense to use citric acid in place of specialty cleaning chemicals which are more effective over a broader spectrum and are of a similar cost.
+Citric acid is therefore only useful for dissolving calcium carbonate scaling or reversing membrane swelling to “retighten membrane pores” after a high pH cleaning.
+Certain anti-caking agents present in citric acid can act as membrane foulants, and it is therefore always safer to use specialty RO CIP chemicals for membrane cleaning.
+Furthermore, in the United States, citric acid prices have been inflated due to anti-dumping duties imposed on imports, making it similarly priced to higher performing specialty chemicals.